Am I required to live in Honors housing?

 I am a current UConn student who has applied to be in the Honors Program.
 How do I secure Honors housing?

-You will find out in August if you are admitted to the Honors Program.
-If admitted, you would be eligible to submit a room change request into Honors housing.
-In the meantime, you may want to consider McMahon Hall as it includes both Honors and non-Honors housing.
+You will find out in July if you are admitted into the Honors Program.
+If admitted, you will be eligible to participate in the summer room change process as an Honors student.
+In the meantime, you may wish to consider selecting a non-Honors room in a building that contains an Honors community: Snow or New South at UConn Storrs or 900 Washington at UConn Stamford.